r4hulgupta/simple-website-tf-chef/README.md

 ## Deployment Steps
 ### 1. Some variables to be used throughout the deployment
-We will use the below values for this example, if you change any of the below values, make sure to use the same value throughout the example:
+We will use the below values for this example, it will be easy to use some commands later if you set these variables on your shell.
+> if you change any of the below values, make sure to use the same value throughout the example.
 ```
 CORE_PROJECT="my-core-prj"
 GOLD_IMAGE_VM="ws-dev-gold"